Builtin Types

 • IError - Error handling interface

-Attempting to define a class or interface with these names will result in a compilation error:
+Attempting to define a class or interface with this name will result in a compilation error:

-// ❌ ERROR: Cannot redefine builtin interface 'IIterator'
+// ❌ ERROR: Cannot redefine builtin interface 'IError'

 }